 As of 2021, Van Paridon is additionally active at Beijing Review (the English print edition courtesy of China International Publishing Group; spotted the red thread yet?), as an editorial consultant — writing, column-izing, and editing, minor detail.

 The quest for more off-the-grid intel never ends.

 Print And Magazine

 From Beijing to Shanghai and every corner of the mainland, China Fashion and Lifestyle is a phenomenon that deserves to be explored by the niches of global fashion, art, and socio-culturalism.

-As to capture a real sense of this colorful and inspiring new Chinese landscape, van Paridon set up the print and digital publication The China Temper — her main squeeze.
+As to capture a real sense of this colorful and inspiring new Chinese landscape, van Paridon set up the (one-day-soon print and) digital publication The China Temper — her main squeeze.
 Temper looks into the art of clothing and how this reflects the blossoming of China’s contemporary society in revolutionary motion.

 Ya gotta do something in life.

 Paired with a deep devotion to China’s urban underground scene, van Paridon holds a particular interest in the topics of androgyny, the exploration of a new urban individuality, and the power that is the New Youth in contemporary China.
 She reports on trends in the respective fields in her personal project on the side called “China Under The Radar“.